 - Sunrise facility project seeks to establish a new facility offering improved services specifically designed for adults with disabilities

 In the private sector, CF School is a new private high school that is expected to open in September 2025.
 It will be located in Buttonwood Park, George Town.
 CF School will offer a curriculum that is tailored to the needs of each individual student.
-The school will also offer a variety of extracurricular activities, including sports, arts, and music.
+The school will also offer a variety of extracurricular activities, including sports, arts, and music, and their school day will run until 5.30pm.

-A new Montessori preschool, located on Captain Reginald Parsons Drive is planned for construction in West Bay, Grand Cayman, on a 5.25-acre plot.
+The first stage of a new Montessori preschool, located on Captain Reginald Parsons Drive is open and operational.
 The $1.1 million project will be built in two stages, with the first stage featuring four classrooms, a drop-off lane, and a petting area, while the second stage will add four more classrooms, a playground, and a sports field.
-The preschool will cater to children aged 18 months to 6 years, employing the Montessori method for hands-on learning at their own pace, with a focus on environmental education and sustainability.
-The anticipated opening date is September 2024.
+The preschool caters to children aged 18 months to 6 years, employing the Montessori method for hands-on learning at their own pace, with a focus on environmental education and sustainability.

 Climate Sustainability, Green Goals & Beach Erosion